davidsiaw/luacppinterface/README.md

 [![Codeship Status for davidsiaw/luacppinterface](https://www.codeship.io/projects/31137300-050f-0132-6e2b-32730fef382b/status)](https://www.codeship.io/projects/30789)

-This small static library offers a very simple method of interfacing with Lua from C++ using conventions (only string and integer keys are allowed on LuaTable, a limited set of types available for functions callable from both Lua and C++) and general methods to reduce the number of surprises by as much as possible.
+This small static library offers a very simple method of interfacing with Lua from C++ by constraining (only string and integer keys are allowed on LuaTable, a limited set of types available for functions callable from both Lua and C++) and general methods to reduce the number of surprises by as much as possible.

+*feel free to open issues*

 ## Checking out

-You need to `git clone --recursive https://github.com/davidsiaw/luacppinterface`

-To pull the lua dependency.
+You need to `git clone --recursive https://github.com/davidsiaw/luacppinterface` To pull the lua dependency.

 ## Windows build on MSVC